 The knowledgeable crowd have had plenty of home drivers to support over the years in F1.
 From Nigel Mansell to Lewis Hamilton, British drivers are more successful at this track than any other nation.
 300,000 fans attend the British Grand Prix annually, whatever the weather – and there’s usually some rain despite the race being held at the height of the British summer.

 After almost losing the event to Donington Park in 2009, Silverstone signed a new contract to keep the British Grand Prix at the track until 2027.
-Since then however, the BRDC have instigated a break clause in the contract, meaning the 2019 British Grand Prix will be the last unless a new deal is signed.
+After instigating a break clause in their contract, the BRDC agreed a new deal with F1 to keep the British Grand Prix at Silverstone for a further five years until 2024.

 Silverstone is a regularly used race circuit, with everything from bikes to touring cars visiting the circuit annually.
 The 6 Hours of Silverstone, held as part of the World Endurance Championship, takes place each April.
 MotoGP returned to the track in 2010, hosting the British motorcycle Grand Prix in the late summer, having previously hosted the event in the 1970s and 80s.